 While retraining, reskilling, and upskilling are all closely related, they have some key differences:

 If you’re retraining people, you’re typically teaching them new skills or are training them on a completely new subject.
-This could come into play when hiring new people, who have for instance recently been laid off due to the pandemic, for in-demand roles that have opened up or have been newly created at your company.
+This could come into play when hiring new people, who have for instance been laid off during the pandemic, for in-demand roles that have opened up or have been newly created at your company.
 It could be that you’re hiring former hospitality professionals to work as reception staff at your organization.

 If you’re reskilling people, you’re likely retraining them in the skills needed for a slightly different job at the same company.
 Reskilling often happens after redundancy, when organizations want to keep good employees when their current role has become obsolete.
 Instead of letting them go, they reskill them to put their talent to use somewhere else in the company.